Welcome to the El Camino College

 El Camino College (ECC) offers a California Board of Registered Nursing (BRN) approved Associate Degree Nursing (ADN) program.
 The ECC ADN program is offered on two campuses.
-The El Camino College Torrance (hereafter ECC) campus is the main campus and the El Camino College Compton Center (hereafter CEC) is the secondary campus.
+The El Camino College Torrance (hereafter ECC) campus is the main campus and the Compton College (hereafter CEC) is the secondary campus.
 Although the nursing program is offered on two different campuses, the programs operate as one nursing program.
 Students are provided with skills needed to enter the nursing profession in a variety of health care settings as an entry-level registered nurse.
 Degree competence is assessed regularly by evaluations of expected learning outcomes in the clinical setting as well as during course examinations; Emphasis is placed on the use of critical thinking and creative problem-solving within the program.
 The ECC ADN program consist of 4-semester; successful completion of the program allows the graduate to sit for the State of California National Council Licensure Examination â€“ Registered Nurse (NCLEX-RN) examination.

 The ECC nursing program utilizes the Multi-Criteria Screening Process criteria approved in AB 1559 (Berryhill) (Chapter 712, Statutes of 2007 Public Postsecondary Education: Degree Nursing Programs, Section 78261.5) for applications to the Generic ADN program.
 Details of the admission criteria can be found by clicking on the link to the left labeled Entrance Requirements - ADN degree or under the link label Future Student.
 Dates for the semester Information Session can also be found under the Future Student link.